amir-arad/MCP-server-vault/servers/lakphy-deep-reasoning-mcp.md

 ## Description

 Integrates with OpenRouter's AI SDK to enable deep reasoning capabilities for complex analysis and inference tasks.
-This server provides advanced reasoning capabilities for sophisticated problem-solving.
+This server provides advanced reasoning capabilities for sophisticated problem-solving and is based on the deepseek-r1 model.

 ## Features